open-source-labs/Reactime/readme_2.md

 ![demo](./AppStructureDiagram.png)

-1. When the background bundle is loaded by the browser, it executes a script injection into the dom. (see previous section on the backend folder) This script uses a technique called [throttle](https://medium.com/@bitupon.211/debounce-and-throttle-160affa5457b) to get the data of the state of the app to send to the content script every specified miliseconds (in our case, this interval is 70ms).
+1. When the background bundle is loaded by the browser, it executes a script injection into the dom. (see section on *backend*).
+This script uses a technique called [throttle](https://medium.com/@bitupon.211/debounce-and-throttle-160affa5457b) to send state data from the app to the content script every specified milliseconds (in our case, this interval is 70ms).

-2. This content script always listens for messages being sent from the interface of the browser.
-The received data will immediately be sent to the background script which then updates an object it persists called `tabsObj`.
-Each time tabsObj is updated, the most recent version will be sent to the interface of reactime dev tools written the *app* folder.
+2. The content script always listens for messages being passed from the extension's target application.
+Upon receiving data from the target app, the content script will immediately forward this data to the background script which then updates an object called `tabsObj`.
+Each time `tabsObj` is updated, its latest version will be passed to Reactime, where it is processed for displaying to the user by the *app* folder scripts.

-3. Likewise, when there an action is emitted from Reactime -- a "jump" request for example --  a request will be made to the background script which is proxied over to the content script.
-This content script will talk to the browser interface to request the *state* that the user wants to jump to.
-One important thing to note here is that the jump action will be dispatched in backend script land, because it has direct access to the DOM.
+3. Likewise, when Reactime emits an action due to user interaction -- a "jump" request for example --  a message will be passed from Reactime via the background script to the content script.
+Then, the content script will pass a message to the target application containing a payload that represents the state the user wants the DOM to reflect or "jump" to.
+    - One important thing to note here is that this jump action must be dispatched in *backend* land, because only there do we have direct access to the DOM.